stoeckley/Eat-Static/README.md

 ;; c and d have default values and w is required
 (desc cd [:f w -r :any [c 3 d 4]])
 ;; w must be a float, while c and d can by anything

+;; desc and describe are synonymous in the above definitions

 ;; blend can use any functions defined using the standard "make-..." and "...?"
 ;; naming convention outlined above